THOMASELOVE/432-data/onefile.md

 ## Using a Mac, with Google Chrome

-Suppose you've identified a single .Rmd (R markdown) file you want to download onto your Mac from Github using Google Chrome as your browser.
+Suppose you've identified a single .qmd (Quarto) file you want to download onto your Mac from Github using Google Chrome as your browser.

 1. Click on the file name in Github to view its contents.
 2. On the top right of the document viewer window, click the `Raw` button.
 This will take you to a page that displays the text in the file.
-3. Now, you want to download that page as a .Rmd file (you will need to remove the .txt extension that your browser will attempt to append) and save it somewhere useful.
+3. Now, you want to download that page as a .qmd file (you will need to remove the .txt extension that your browser will attempt to append) and save it somewhere useful.
 To do this on a Mac, I would do the following:
     1. Select Command-S or File ...
 Save Page As... which will bring up a download window.
     2. At the bottom of the window, you'll see a Format: box which will be set to text.
 Change that from text to all files.
     3. Now, at the top of the window, look for the filename where it says Save As: and delete the .txt at the end of the file name.
     4. Then hit Save.
-The resulting .Rmd file should open properly in RStudio.
+The resulting .qmd file should open properly in RStudio.

 Suppose you've identified a .csv (data) file you want to download onto your Mac from Github using Google Chrome as your browser.